AbhishekRaoC/MLRLoanDefault/README.md

 - LSTAT % lower status of the population
 - MEDV Median value of owner-occupied homes in $1000's

-:Missing Attribute Values: None
+###Missing Attribute Values: None

-:Creator: Harrison, D. and Rubinfeld, D.L.
+###Creator: Harrison, D. and Rubinfeld, D.L.

-### Can predict MEDV if given the 13 Independant variables
+## Can predict MEDV if given the 13 Independant variables